pytorch/torchtune/docs/source/examples/checkpointer.rst

 **HFCheckpointer**

-This checkpointer reads and writes checkpoints in a format which is compatible with the transformers framwork from Hugging Face.
-This is the most popular format within the Hugging Face Model Hub and is the default format in every TorchTune config.
-Examples include the llama2 models with the "hf" suffix in the repo-id, such as `Llama-2-7b-hf <https://huggingface.co/meta-llama/Llama-2-7b-hf>`_.
+This checkpointer reads and writes checkpoints in a format which is compatible with the transformers framework from Hugging Face.
+As mentioned above, this is the most popular format within the Hugging Face Model Hub and is the default format in every TorchTune config.

 For this checkpointer to work correctly, we assume that checkpoint_dir contains the necessary checkpoint and json files.
 The easiest way to make sure everything works correctly is to use the following flow: